manasvinaik/eight-queens-simulator/README.md

 # ♛ 8-Queens Problem Simulator

-A visual simulation of the 8-Queens problem using the **backtracking algorithm**, made for a college assignment — KJSCE SY 24–25.
+A visual simulation of the 8-Queens problem using the **backtracking algorithm**, made for a college assignment.

 ---